deckhouse/secrets-store-integration/docs/USAGE.md

 In the modified Pod:

-1. an init container is added;
+1. An init container is added.
-1. the init container copies a statically linked injector binary from the service image into a temporary directory shared by all containers in the Pod;
+1. The init container copies a statically linked injector binary from the service image into a temporary directory shared by all containers in the Pod.
-1. in the remaining containers, the original startup commands are replaced with a command that launches the injector binary;
+1. In the remaining containers, the original startup commands are replaced with a command that launches the injector binary.
-1. the injector retrieves the required data from a Vault-compatible store using the application's service account;
+1. The injector retrieves the required data from a Vault-compatible store using the application's service account.
-1. it puts these variables into the process `ENV`;
+1. It puts these variables into the process `ENV`.
-1. it performs the `execve` system call and starts the original command.
+1. It performs the `execve` system call and starts the original command.

 If a container does not define a startup command in the Pod manifest, the image manifest is fetched from the registry and the command is taken from it.